Humayung/playstore-reviews-automation/README.md

 3. Once the scraping is finished, open `view-reviews.html` in your web browser to view the fetched reviews.

 Note: The scraping process needs to complete before viewing the reviews.
 You can open the HTML file independently after the scraping is done.
+**Note:** This project was made with help from AI.
+Its mainly for my private use, but feel free to use it if you find it useful.
+No guarantees though.